renpy/renpy/sphinx/source/config.rst

 Occasionally Used
 -----------------

+.. var:: config.after_load_callbacks = [ ... ]

+    A list of functions that are called (with no arguments) when a load occurs.

 .. var:: config.after_replay_callback = None

     If not None, a function that is called with no arguments after a